snehilsanyal/EE521/README.md

 ### [Final submission for Projects: ]()
 Project Link: [Project Ideas submission](https://docs.google.com/spreadsheets/d/1wK2ynd37MGDa6IXs-7v_CdOfowrX1CTY9RXMSIWwNNs/edit?usp=drivesdk)

+Check the repo folder Report Template in the main branch for instructions on using the template.

+Submit the project before EOD in the format Rollnumber_Name.
+Inside this folder only 2 files will be there: 1.
+Notebook.
+2. Report (Latex)

 The project link will be open till one day before the last day of instruction.
 ### [Viva Examination:]()
 ### [Important Notice: Hands on sessions will be held once students reach back to campus by April 2021]()